P041C

 1. 1

-Retrieve all DTCs and review freeze-frame data to understand conditions when the fault set.
+Retrieve all DTCs and review freeze-frame data for the conditions present when the code set.

 2. 2